Skip to main content

 U.S. flag

 Table 6b.
-Antiplatelet Therapy: Selected Clinical Data
+Antiplatelet Therapy: Selected Clinical Trial Data

 The clinical trials described in this table do not represent all the trials that the Panel reviewed while developing the recommendations for antiplatelet therapy.
 The studies summarized below are those that have had the greatest impact on the Panel’s recommendations.

 Table 6b.
-Antiplatelet Therapy: Selected Clinical Data
+Antiplatelet Therapy: Selected Clinical Trial Data

 Methods Results Limitations and Interpretation